bargul/guo2021/README.md

 @TODO: Describe the setup of the original paper and whether you changed any settings.\
 Original paper used Pytorch 1.4.0 version but we used 1.12.0 .\
-We tried to follow the same procedure while preparing Long Tailed dataset but our set is different İnevitably.
+We tried to follow the same procedure while preparing Long Tailed dataset but our set is different inevitably.

 ## 3.2.
 Running the code